 - A. Roosevelt County encourages employees to develop friendships and share a spirit of teamwork and camaraderie both in the workplace and outside of work.
 In instituting this dating or fraternization section, it is not the County's goal to interfere with the development of co-worker friendships and relationships. - B. Roosevelt County employees may date; develop friendships and relationships both inside and outside of the workplace as long as the relationships do not negatively impact work.
-Any relationship that interferes with the County's culture of teamwork, the harmonious work environment or the productivity of employees will be addressed by applying the progressive discipline section as outlined in the Ordinance.
+Any relationship that interferes with the County's eulture of teamwork, the harmonious work environment or the productivity of employees will be addressed by applying the progressive discipline section as outlined in the Ordinance.
 Adverse workplace behavior or behavior that affect the workplace that arise because of personal relationships will not be tolerated. - C. The exception to this section relates to Elected Officials, Department Heads and Supervisors.
 Anyone employed in a managerial or supervisory role shall not have an intimate relationship with employees that report to him or her.
 From a supervisory perspective, these relationships may be perceived as favoritism, misuse of authority, or potentially, sexual harassment.
 Even if no improper conduct occurs, the relationship would likely cause gossip, hard feelings, dissatisfaction, and distraction among other employees in the workplace.
 The relationship may appear to other employees as an inappropriate use of the position of power.
-The fraternization that is prohibited by this section includes dating, romantic involvement, sexual relations; close friendships are discouraged in any reporting relationship.

-20183266 12/18/2018 03:36:40 PM Page: 17 of 54 Fee: 0.00 ORD Stephanie Hicks, Roosevelt Co.
-Clk., Roosevelt, NM D. Notify your Elected Official or Department Head and the Human Resources Administrator if a coworker's relationship is a concern and might be, from the County's standpoint of job performance, a workplace disruption.
+The fraternization that is prohibited by this section includes dating, romantic involvement, sexual relations; close friendships are discouraged in any reporting relationship. - D. Notify your Elected Official or Department Head and the Human Resources Administrator if a coworker's relationship is a concern and might be, from the County's standpoint of job performance, a workplace disruption.
 Appropriate actions will be determined and taken as per the Personnel Ordinance.
 At the discretion of the County Manager, the parties to a relationship that become a concern may be required NOT to work together; and must keep the County informed on the relationship.
 Any disruption in the workplace is subject to discipline or adjustment in shift status if available.